 Availability Location Mode Semester 2 UWA (Perth) Face to face Semester 2 Online Online timetabled

 - Students are able to (1) participate in informed discussion about key issues in obtaining business value from information systems; (2) participate effectively, both as an individual and as a member of a multidisciplinary team, in decision making about new and existing information systems and information and communication technologies; (3) recognise the different types of organisational information systems, the forms they take and roles they play; (4) demonstrate how to find out about and keep up-to-date with developments in information and communication technologies; and (5) reflect on how the unit has been able to integrate the learning from other units in the program.

-- Indicative assessments in this unit are as follows: (1) participation; (2) case studies; and (3) tests.
+- Indicative assessments in this unit are as follows: (1) group assignment; (2) case analysis and participation; and (3) review tests.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - lectures/seminars/workshops: up to 3 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.